Some people have received what appeared to be genuine offers of employment from ABB via e-mail but which turned out to be fraudulent.

 Things to look out for include:

-- Language used in e-mail or alleged contract is poor and/or contains spelling errors.
+- The e-mail or alleged contract makes poor use of language and/or contains spelling errors.

 - It comes from an e-mail address with a different domain name than expected (e.g., an alleged job offer from Ireland comes from a Russian or Middle Eastern e-mail address).